Breast Cancer Fundraising Ideas That Really Work

 This type of fundraiser is perhaps one of the most fun and likely the most successful too as those who donate get to bring something home to show that they've helped.
 This can be held in front of a store, at the mall, a park, or even at a festival given that you get proper permission first.
 Be sure to be ready to put on your best sales skills and have fun!

 Idea #10 - Have a Raffle

-A raffle can really rake in a lot of money for a charitable cause.
-There are a number of places where this could be done, whether it's at a concert, a bowling alley, or event at a college event.
+A raffle can rake in a lot of money for a charitable cause.
+There are many places where this could be done, whether it's at a concert, a bowling alley, or event at a college event.
 However, don't forget to find out what the local laws are on raffles and be sure to have the proper permits as well as permission from the management at the venue where the raffle will be held.
-That being said, raffles can generate sometimes thousands of dollars.
+That being said, raffles can sometimes generate thousands of dollars.

 These are just a few of the many breast cancer fundraising ideas that are out there.
-When doing something for your favorite charity, it's important to be armed with information about breast cancer AND the charity you support so you can answer any questions that someone may have.
+When doing something for your favorite charity, it's essential to have information about breast cancer AND the charity you support so you can answer any questions that someone may have.
 You may not only receive a donation from this person, but they may want to help you out, thus increasing the amount of money that can be raised.
-Not only that, but you may be changing a life.
+Not just that, but you may also be changing a life.